serverless/blog/posts/2017-02-28-serverless-v1.8.0.md

 This is just a temporary fix.
 We'll work on a long term fix so that a read stream is used again to reduce the memory usage.

 Do you have any idea how we can solve this and want to help?
-Feel free to chime in on the discussions or create a new issue for it!
+Here's the corresponding issue where we capture the progress: [#3311](https://github.com/serverless/serverless/issues/3311)!

 ### Fix monitorStack freezing bug